Inspection without plant shutdown

 In industry ScanSustain typically combines ROV inspection, sonar and monitoring — depending on turbidity, geometry and regulatory context.

-A power plant operator must document the state of the cooling water intake structure before the next revision cycle.
-Operations must not be interrupted.
-Instead of a classic dewatering, a combined ROV and sonar mission is commissioned.
-Result: findings report on fouling, deposits and structural features, damage classification, action recommendation for the next shutdown — plus a baseline for an annual monitoring programme.
-Field duration: one working day.
-No shutdown, no production loss.
+A power plant operator might wish to document the state of a cooling water intake structure before the next revision cycle.
+Operations often cannot be interrupted in such cases.
+Instead of a classic dewatering, a combined ROV and sonar mission would be a possible approach.
+Possible output: findings report on fouling, deposits and structural features, damage classification, action recommendation for the next shutdown — plus a possible baseline for an annual monitoring programme.
+Field duration: typically one working day, depending on geometry and access conditions.
+A production interruption is often avoidable or reducible, depending on safety clearance and facility.

 In most cases yes.
 Planning accounts for flow and safety conditions, and the mission is scheduled to fit seamlessly into ongoing operations.